Nanny Finding And Welcoming A New Nanny

 Top tip: Let the nannies sort this out together.
 In most instances, it will be a telephone call.

-Attending: The nanny that’s leaving and, for larger households, other nannies that are in the role
+Attending: The nanny that’s leaving and, for larger households, other nannies that are in the role Duration: Leave that to the Nannies to arrange

-Step six to welcoming a new nanny: The formal job offer
+Welcoming a new nanny: The formal job offer

-All being wonderful and right for all, the new prospective employer will provide a formal written ‘Offer of Employment.
+All being wonderful and right for all, the new prospective employer will provide a formal written ‘Offer of Employment’.

-A friendly appreciation of the chosen candidate.
+This should include a friendly appreciation of the chosen candidate.
 Words like ‘thrilled!’ and ‘delighted!’.
 This is a welcome, after all!

 Followed by formal stuff:

-• Start date
+- Start date

-• Hours of work / hourly rate in gross terms so it allows for tax and National Insurance
+- Hours of work / hourly rate in gross terms so it allows for tax and National Insurance

-• Address of place of work
+- Address of place of work

-• Description of role
+- Description of role

-• Invitation for the nanny to ask any questions or voice any concerns before a contract is drawn up
+- Invitation for the nanny to ask any questions or voice any concerns before a contract is drawn up

 Step seven: The contract